Skip to main content

 Strong against: Water, Ground, Rock

-Role: Utility moves like Sleep Powder, handles bulky Water and Ground types
+Role: Utility support with tools like Sleep Powder, covering bulky Water and Ground types.

 Electric-type Speed Control